 Bill, a green anole, was my pet when I was in college.
 One spring day, as I held him on my outstretched palm to introduce him to my father, Bill took a giant leap and landed smack in the middle of my dad’s face!
 It was one of the funniest things I’ve ever seen.
 And it seemed like a good jumping off place for a children’s book.
 So, I wrote one.

-During the next 27 years, I finished my theater degree, met my husband, got married, had a baby, homeschooled that baby, and wrote.
-I wrote short stories, essays, magazine articles, and I penned a monthly column in the local newspaper called “People in My Neighborhood.”
+During the next 27 years, I finished my degree in set design for theater, met my husband, got married, had a baby, homeschooled that baby, and wrote.
+I wrote short stories, essays, magazine articles (Some of them were even published.), and I penned a monthly column in the local newspaper called “People in My Neighborhood.”
 Every few years I would take out the lizard story, rewrite it, and send it off on submission.
 I collected the rejections in a shoe box.

 Finally, when my baby was grown, I dusted off the lizard story, rewrote it (again), entered it in a contest, and won!

 From then on, I was determined to become a published author.
 I wrote new stories.
 I joined a critique group.
 I took classes.
 I started a book club dedicated to reading picture books.
 I found mentors, teachers, and writing friends who cheered me on every step of the way.
-Finally, in 2016, I met my fabulous agent and in 2018 she sold my first book.
+Finally, in 2016, I met my first agent and in 2018 she sold my first book.
+The Great Stink: How Joseph Bazalgette Solved London’s Poop Pollution Problem was illustrated by Nancy Carpenter and came out on August 31, 2021.
+The following year, it received a Robert F. Sibert Informational Book Honor Award from the Association of Library Services to Children.
+An honor indeed!